-We entered by the north passage (Sunday, September 1st), dodging among shoals.
+we entered by the north passage (Sunday, September 1st), dodging among shoals.
 It was a day of fierce equatorial sunshine; but the breeze was strong and chill; and the mate, who conned the schooner from the cross-trees, returned shivering to the deck.

-The lagoon was thick with many-tinted wavelets; a continuous roaring of the outer sea overhung the anchorage; and the long, hollow crescent of palm ruffled and sparkled in the wind.
-Opposite our berth the beach was seen to be surmounted for some distance by a terrace of white coral seven or eight feet high and crowned in turn by the scattered and incongruous buildings of the palace.
+hollow crescent of palm ruffled and sparkled in the wind.
+Opposite our berth the beach was seen to be surmounted for some distance by a terrace of white coral, seven or eight feet high and crowned in turn by the scattered and incongruous buildings of the palace.
 The village adjoins on the south, a cluster of high-roofed maniap's.
 And village and palace seemed deserted.